Two pure-breeding strains of a plant, designated P1 and P2, produ... | Channels for Pearson+

 3. Extensions to Mendelian Inheritance Epistasis and Complementation

 Two pure-breeding strains of a plant, designated P1 and P2, produce flowers of the same color, which is purple.
 Each of these strains, when crossed with a pure-breeding strain X, produces F1 progeny plants that have pink flowers.
-When pure-breeding P1 and P2 are crossed, the F1 progeny plants have pink flowers and self-fertilization of the F1 progeny resulted in 9/16 plants with pink flowers and 7/16 plants with purple flowers.
-Determine the genotype of the parents of F1 progeny.
+Determine the genotype of the progenies in the F1 generation.

 Two pure-breeding strains of a plant, designated P1 and P2, produce flowers of the same color, which is purple.
 Each of these strains, when crossed with a pure-breeding strain X, produces F1 progeny plants that have pink flowers.
-When pure-breeding P1 and P2 are crossed, the F1 progeny plants have pink flowers and self-fertilization of the F1 progeny resulted in 9/16 plants with pink flowers and 7/16 plants with purple flowers.
-Determine the genotype of the parents of F1 progeny.
+Determine the genotype of the progenies in the F1 generation.

 ANSWERS OPTIONS